Apex-drive/Apex-drive/README.md

 ## About

-ML Engineer, 15 years old, based in Russia.
+ML Engineer, 15 years old.
 Building applications with Python.
 Passionate about machine learning and backend development.

 ---